hodanesthtmcvns-stack/jk/docs/About-VENT-CDSS-2026.md

 ## About

 VENT-CDSS 2026 is a comprehensive, evidence-based bedside cognitive aid for mechanical ventilation management in adult intensive care units.
-Built as a single-page HTML application requiring no installation or internet connectivity, it provides structured clinical decision support across the complete spectrum of ventilator therapy — from initial optimization through liberation.
+Built as a single-page HTML application requiring no installation or internet connectivity, it provides structured clinical decision support across the complete spectrum of ventilator therapy — from initial optimization, troubleshooting, weaning and liberation from the ventilator.

 **Author:** Prof. (Dr) Jyotirmay Kirtania
 Professor & Head, Department of Anaesthesiology, Critical Care & Pain